- Politics and Social Issues»

 It made the huge announcement that as far as the Tender process for the Broadband for Australia all bets were off!

-What a coincidence.
-Telstra who earlier this year was disqualified from the now cancelled NBN Tender has announced that they too will be rolling out a cable oriented high speed broadband.
+Telstra who earlier this year was disqualified from the now canceled NBN Tender has announced that they too will be rolling out a cable oriented high-speed broadband.

 This Super Fast Broadband will have speeds of up to 100Mbps and will be commenced in Melbourne and completed by the end of 2009.

 This will surely be welcomed by all of the people such as me to now work from home.

 Telstra for those of you who do not know is our national landline telephone company.

 Telstra has previously been known under other names including:

 A few years back Telstra was sold off and formed into a Public Company and ever since then have had a very rocky relationship with the Australian Government.

 Internet will be so Much Faster